contagon/handbook/handbook/11-young-women.md

 ### 11.3.6 [[AO]] Specialists

-Where needed, the Young Women presidency may recommend that the bishopric call specialists to assist presidency members and advisers.
-In some cases, these callings may be limited to a particular event, such as a camp, a youth conference, or sports.
+Where needed, the Young Women presidency may recommend that the bishopric call specialists to assist with a particular event, such as a camp, a youth conference, or sports.

 All specialists serve under the direction of the ward Young Women presidency.